Richmond Hill line

-Richmond Hill is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
+The Richmond Hill line is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
 It operates between Union Station in Toronto to Bloomington GO Station in the north in Richmond Hill.
 Trains on the line operate only during weekday peak hours (morning trains southbound, afternoon trains northbound), while off-peak weekday times are served by the GO bus route 61.

 History

 A Richmond Hill commuter train service had been announced in 1969 by the provincial government, but its implementation was cancelled in 1970 in favour of a bus commuter service.

 Following a promotional opening on Saturday April 29, the Richmond Hill line became the fourth GO Transit rail line on Monday, May 1, 1978.
 The opening had been delayed because the BiLevel coaches ordered for the Lakeshore line were not delivered on time, so existing Lakeshore line trains were not available to be redeployed on the Richmond Hill line.

 The layout of the line remained generally unchanged until the 2010s, when the line was extended as part of the GO 2020 strategy, which aimed to extend the line north to Aurora Road in Whitchurch-Stouffville.
 The line was first extended north to Gormley in late 2016, with a new train layover facility at Bethesda Road.
 It was extended further north to Bloomington Road in June 2021.